Supply Chain Management

 October 20-22, 2015

-Employ a unique step-by-step methodology of strategies and capabilities for supply chain innovation and transformation.
+Employ a unique step-by-step methodology of adaptive supply chain management for innovation and transformation.

 November 3-5, 2015

 Discover tools and techniques to define, analyze, and implement improvements for each major function within the supply chain through the lens of the Supply-Chain Operations Reference (SCOR®) Model.